 Get an AG-440C.
 You'll appreciate the way it handles 101⁄2" reels of tape.
-With capstan servo, With capstan servo, end-to-end timing for 30- and 60-minute programs is always reliable enough to bring you up to the network hour marker, and years after you've amortized the investment, your AG-440C will still be delivering top professional performance.
+With capstan servo, end-to-end timing for 30- and 60-minute programs is always reliable enough to bring you up to the network hour marker, and years after you've amor-tized the investment, your AG-440C will still be delivering top professional performance.
 Features and options are the same for all one-, two-, and four-channel machines.
 It's the best value on the market.

-trequencies right up through the top.
-At 15 ips, response is virtually flat to 25 kHz.
-And the capstan servo will deliver flutter and wow performance that is as close to the original as can be achieved on any commercially available mixdown recorder Low noise figures, too, assure opti- Get an AG-440C It'll handle every-thing on the master tape, from the lowest frequencies right up through the top At virtually flat to 25 serve will
+Get an AG-440C It'll handle everything on the master tape, from the lowest frequencies right up through the top\At 15 ips, response is virtually flat to 25 kHz.
+And the capstan servo will deliver flutter and wow performance that is as close to the original as can be achieved on any commercially available mixdown recorder Low noise figures, too, assure optimum mixdown/dubbing